-Teachers Fund - Accounts for expenditures for certified employees involved in administration and instruction.
-It includes revenues restricted by the State for the payment of teacher salaries and the local tax levy.
+Teachers' Fund - The Teachers' Fund is used to account for expenditures for certified employees involved in administration and instruction.
+It includes revenues restricted by the State of Missouri for the payment of teachers' salaries and the local tax levy.

 Basis of Presentation (Continued)